panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 `const controller = new AbortController()` creates an instance of the abort controller.
 Then `controller.signal` property is used as an option when starting the request: `fetch(..., {  signal: controller.signal })`.

-When `controller.abort()` is called inside the event handler, the controller cancels the request.
+When `controller.abort()` is called inside the button click event handler, the controller cancels the request.

-Note that when a fetch request is aborted, the promise gets rejected with an abort error.
+Note that when a fetch request is cancelled, the promise returned by `fetch()` is rejected with an abort error.

 ## 5. Parallel fetch requests